cvmfs/doc-cvmfs/cpt-releasenotes.rst

 The RPM package for ``cvmfs-gateway`` version 0.3.0 has a bug in the post uninstall scripts which interferes with the setup of the new package, when updating.
-The old package needs to be manually uninstalled, before installing the new package:
+The old package needs to be manually uninstalled, before the new one is installed:

 ::